Nature Reserve and Wildlife Park Goldau

-Sika deer, fallow deer and Syrian brown bear: at Goldau Zoo, young explorers can observe their favorite animals close up.
+Sika deer, mouflon and Syrian brown bear: at Goldau Zoo, young explorers can observe their favorite animals close up.

-In a huge, enclosed open-air area, visitors come into direct contact with Sika and fallow deer and can even feed them.
+In a huge, enclosed open-air area, visitors come into direct contact with sika deer and mouflons and can even feed them.
 Park Rangers and zoo experts offer guided tours and workshops, and rare species, such as the Syrian brown bear and the bearded vulture, are successfully bred here.

-The Grüne Gans restaurant and the Bergsturzkafi cafe ensure that visitors have plenty to eat and drink.
+The Grüne Gans restaurant and other gastronomic offers ensure that visitors have plenty to eat and drink.

 |Children (6–16 years)||CHF 10|